exakat/exakat/docs/Rules.rst

 #################

-Some interfaces are defined but not used.
+Those interfaces are defined and never used.
+They should be removed, as they are dead code.

-They should be removed, as they are probably dead code.
+Interfaces may be use as parent for other interfaces, as typehint (argument, return and property), in instance of.

 .. code-block:: php